samredway/platformer2d/README.md

 I use a `Makefile` to build the project, so you should have `make` installed.

+### nlohmann/json

+This project uses [nlohmann/json](https://github.com/nlohmann/json) for JSON parsing.
+The library is included as a single header file (`json.hpp`) in the `lib/` folder, so you don't need to install it separately.
+It should work on all platforms without any additional setup.

 ### Optional: Bear for IDE Support

 If you're using an IDE or editor that benefits from `compile_commands.json` (e.g., for code navigation or autocompletion), you can use [Bear](https://github.com/rizsotto/Bear) to generate it.
 Bear is **optional** and not required to build or run the project.